XML RSS

 At a meeting of the Welsh Affairs Select Committee in the House of Commons this week, representatives of the NDA told MP's that it was unlikely that Wylfa will be still operating beyond 2010.

 This is of great concern to the island community because of the knock-on effect on local employment.
-The Magnox Power Station at Cemaes generates electricity for the Rio Tinto aluminium smelter outside Holyhead.
+The Magnox Power Station at Cemaes generates electricity for the Rio Tinto Aluminium metal plant outside Holyhead.

 Potential job losses from the two plants closing could be almost 1,500 when account is also taken of the support and transport jobs that would be lost.